Residency Program

 Each resident will select a controversial topic in an area of interest to present in the Controversies in Clinical Therapeutics series.
 The purpose of the Controversies in Clinical Therapeutics series is to effectively and concisely provide evidence-based treatment recommendations on a controversial topic after an evaluation of appropriate evidence.
 Other goals of this presentation include development of verbal and written communication skills and clinical reasoning.

 Throughout the academic year, a resident presents a clinically controversial topic as ACPE Continuing Education.
-It is open to all interested healthcare providers and is held on certain Fridays from 1:30 to 3 p.m. at the University of the Incarnate Word Feik School of Pharmacy (FSOP).
-Please click on the dates below to access FSOP Residents' past presentation handouts.
+It is open to all interested healthcare providers and is held on certain Fridays from 2-3 p.m. at the University of the Incarnate Word Feik School of Pharmacy (FSOP).

 2022-2023